Epicer12/CSA_Smart_Campus_API/README.md

 The underlying mechanism is the `MessageBodyReader` system.
 JAX-RS uses registered readers to deserialize request bodies into Java objects.
 In this project, the Jackson library provides a `MessageBodyReader` for converting `application/json` to a `Sensor` instance.
 If the content type is something else, no suitable reader exists for that combination, and the request is rejected at the framework layer immediately.

 This is beneficial for multiple reasons.
 Clients get a clear, standard error code that tells them exactly what went wrong without any ambiguity.
 The resource method is protected from receiving malformed or unexpected input.
 It also prevents content-type confusion attacks where a malicious client might attempt to send XML with XXE payloads or other format-specific exploits to an endpoint expecting JSON.
 The annotation acts as a declarative contract that the framework enforces automatically.

+In this implementation, the `NotSupportedExceptionMapper` added in the Additional Implementations section intercepts this exception before it reaches the `GlobalExceptionMapper`, restoring the correct `415 Unsupported Media Type` response.

 ---